Homemade Chicken Liver Pâté

 Chicken Liver Pâté Recipe Ingredients

-This ridiculously easy chicken liver pâté recipe can be put together in about 20 minutes with just 5 ingredients, not counting salt and pepper.
-However, it’s a good idea to plan to make it in advance because the flavors develop while the pâté chills!
+This straightforward chicken liver pâté recipe can be prepared in about 20 minutes with just 5 ingredients, excluding salt and pepper.
+However, it’s a good idea to plan ahead because the flavors develop while the pâté chills.
 Here are the ingredients:

 chicken liver pate ingredients on a tray.